 Winters in Grand Junction are cold and dry with relatively mild temperatures.
 But disasters can happen anywhere in Colorado.
 The state is particularly susceptible to fires, floods, and occasional severe storms.

-- Most common reasons for disasters in the state: Fires and Floods
+- Most common reasons for disasters in the state: Wild Fires and Residential Fires

 - Average amount of property damage per year in Colorado: $1,745,328,000